Our History

 Establishing a church

 As this community grew, the need for a permanent pastor was felt and in 2001 Lutheran Pastor Richard Solberg and his wife Valeria responded to the call.
-They spent five years with us, during which time our congregation went from strength to strength and the process of change from the Salzburg International Christian Fellowship (S.I.C.F.) into a fully recognised church began.
-A constitution was negotiated successfully with the National Austrian Evangelical Church to make us a fully accepted church in our own right and to formally separate our church from the Christuskirche.
-In 2006 an American, Presbyterian Pastor, Mike Spangler and his wife Liz came to us for three years and in 2009 an Australian, Churches of Christ Pastor, Glynthea Finger felt the call and stayed with us for seven years.
-During her ministry, due to renovations taking place at the Christus Kirche, we were offered the use of the Chapel at the Diakonie-Zentrum, Aigen.
-In late 2016, Lutheran Pastor, Mandy Oleson served the church for two years.
+They spent five years with us, during which time our congregation grew steadily and the process of becoming the Salzburg International Christian Fellowship (S.I.C.F.) as a fully recognized church began.
+A constitution was negotiated successfully with the National Austrian Lutheran Church which granted to us the status of an International „Personalgemeinde“ with theological affiliation but financial independence.
+Since 2006 we have been blessed with several different retired pastors from English speaking countries who came to minister to us for a couple of years.